Leaders, the captain of the ship – Karin Hurt [Interview]

 Oh, that’s such an interesting question.
 When I started, ‘Let’s grow leaders’ I was still an executive at Verizon.
 So it was just a blog at the beginning and I was finding that I was telling the same leadership stories again and again as I was going in to try to help mentor and transform my teams.

 And I was also finding that it was really necessary as my team was getting bigger and bigger.
 Ultimately I had a 10,000 person team.
+It was impossible for me to develop every leader on the team, so I thought, How do I break these things down into very practical tools and techniques that we can scale?

 And so I started writing about that on the blog and never had any intention of leaving Verizon.